esy/esy/README.md

     │   Unit tests.
     │
     ├── test-e2e-slow
-    │   End-to-end test suite which takes a significant amount of time.
+    │   End-to-end test suite which takes a significant amount of time since they're │   not mocked or rarely so.
     │   We execute it on CI by placing `@slowtest` token in commit messages.
     │
     └── test-e2e
-        End-to-end test suite.
+        End-to-end test suite that dont need the network.
+Heavily mocked

 ## Workflow